jmc076/GolgoFramework/README.md

 # GolgoFramework
-PHP Framework based on MVC.
-The framework was developed to just work.
-No needs to use dependency tools or any other tools like composer.
-It uses Doctrine for ORM, Smarty as template engine and MySQL.
+This is my own framework started from scratch.
+It is MVC PHP Framework with Doctrine ORM for MySQL and Smarty template engine.
+This framework does not force you to use those libraries, you can add your prefered ones, they are set for fast start.